tommysisk/writhe_tools/README.md

 NOTE the class will automatically switch to CPU calculation if cuda is not available.

 Below we show how to compute the writhe, save the results and restore the class from the saved results.

+NOTE: The *compute_writhe* method returns a dictionary of the results.
+If store_result=True, there's no need to assign a variable to the return.

 ```jupyterpython
 # compute the writhe using segment length 1 and default arguments
 writhe.compute_writhe(length=1)